I get SO many questions about this topic and I’m sure if you’re reading this post, you’re wondering if art licensing is for you…

 Build and organize a library of work!
 This will make your life sooo much easier whether you’re working with an agent or directly with a brand.
 If you’re able to have your art prepped and categorized in files based on themes, trends, seasons, etc. then the manufacturer can look through your work with ease.
 This will cut down the amount of time you spend on each job as well if something is turn key!

 Update that library of yours!
-I’ve been so bad at keeping my library up to date, so I have loads of piece I need to scan and organize into my licensing library.
+I’ve been so bad at keeping my library up to date, so I have loads of pieces I need to scan and organize into my licensing library.
 This has held me back a bit in terms of booking more licensing jobs because my agent can’t show manufacturers new work!
 Keep it up to date, add new ideas, etc. so you can continue to get work!

 How to book licensing jobs